 Identity: Either a canonical Address-of-Record (AoR) SIP Uniform Resource Identifier (URI) employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC 3966] or as the user portion of a SIP URI.
 See also Caller ID [Ref 9].

-National/Regional Regulatory Authority (NRRA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.

-NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the United States).

-Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.

 Private Key: In asymmetric cryptography, the private key is kept secret by the end-entity.
 The private key can be used for both encryption and decryption [Ref 8].

 Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography [Ref 8].